-- (8) We have no plans or intentions that may materially affect the carrying value or classification of assets, liabilities, or equity. - (9) The following, where applicable and material, have been properly recorded or disclosed in the financial statements: - (a) The identity of related parties and all related party relationships and transactions of which we are aware, including revenues, expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties. - (b) Arrangements with financial institutions involving compensating balances or other arrangements involving restrictions on cash balances and line-of-credit or similar arrangements. - (c) Guarantees, whether written or oral, under which the Government is contingently liable. - (d) Significant estimates and material concentrations known to management that are required to be disclosed in accordance with accounting principles generally accepted in the United States of America.
-In that regard, all accounting estimates that could be material to the financial statements, including key factors and significant assumptions underlying those estimates, have been identified, and we believe the estimates are reasonable in the circumstances. - (e) The effects of all known actual or possible litigation, claims, and other liabilities or gain or loss contingencies that are required to be accrued or disclosed by accounting principles generally accepted in the United States of America, including: - Pending or anticipated tax refunds, other potential or pending claims, lawsuits by or against any branch of government or others; - Written or oral guarantees, endorsements, or unused letters of credit; - Unusual guarantees; or - Labor claims or negotiations.
+- (a) Fraud or suspected fraud involving management or involving employees who have significant roles in internal control, whether or not perceived to have a material effect on the financial statements. - (b) Fraud or suspected fraud involving others where the fraud could have a material effect on the financial statements. - (c) Allegations of fraud or suspected fraud affecting the Borough received in communications from employees, former employees, regulatory agencies, law firms, predecessor accounting firms, or others. - (d) Instances of noncompliance or suspected noncompliance with provisions of laws, regulations, contracts or grant agreements, or abuse, whose effects should be considered when preparing the financial statements. - (9) We have no plans or intentions that may materially affect the carrying value or classification of assets, liabilities, or equity. - (10) The following, where applicable and material, have been properly recorded or disclosed in the financial statements: - (a) The identity of related parties and all related party relationships and transactions of which we are aware, including revenues, expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties. - (b) Arrangements with financial institutions involving compensating balances or other arrangements involving restrictions on cash balances and line-of-credit or similar arrangements. - (c) Guarantees, whether written or oral, under which the Borough is contingently liable. - (d) Significant estimates and material concentrations known to management that are required to be disclosed in accordance with accounting principles generally accepted in the United States of America.
+In that regard, all accounting estimates that could be material to the financial statements, including key factors and significant assumptions underlying those estimates, have been identified, and we believe the estimates are reasonable in the circumstances.
+The methods, significant assumptions, and the data used in making the accounting estimates and the related disclosures are appropriate to achieve recognition, measurement, and disclosure that is in accordance with accounting principles generally accepted in the United States of America. - (e) The effects of all known actual or possible litigation, claims, and other liabilities or gain or loss contingencies that are required to be accrued or disclosed by accounting principles generally accepted in the United States of America, including:

+- Pending or anticipated tax refunds, other potential or pending claims, lawsuits by or against any branch of government or others; - Written or oral guarantees, endorsements, or unused letters of credit; - Unusual guarantees; or - Labor claims or negotiations.